ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 Let's begin by creating a file `db.js`.

-Following the Sequelize documentation on [connection pool](https://sequelize.org/master/manual/connection-pool.html), we will create only one Sequelize instanced and export the instance from the module.
+Following the Sequelize documentation on [connection pool](https://sequelize.org/master/manual/connection-pool.html), we will create only one Sequelize instance and export the instance from the module.
 This will serve as our entry point to the database.

 Some reading materials for details on why connection pooling is recommended.
 - https://node-postgres.com/features/pooling